mono-ue/mono-ue.github.io/index.md

 ## Contact

-For questions and discussion, please use the [mono-ue mailing list](https://lists.dot.net/mailman/listinfo/mono-ue).
+For questions and discussion, please use the [mono-ue mailing list](https://lists.dot.net/mailman/listinfo/mono-ue) or the [Gitter chat room](https://gitter.im/mono-ue-unrealengine).

 The primary contact for the project is [Mikayla Hutchinson](https://github.com/mhutch) ([@mjhutchinson](https://twitter.com/mjhutchinson)).